abrandoned/pg_levenshtein/README.md

 Implementation of levenshtein edit distance algorithm to be used in mysql as a UDF.

 Using scons to build the "libpg_levenshtein.so" file, but also included a Ruby FFI version and a rakefile with specs in it for testing.
-(Ruby specs currently are not running in pg version, this was thrown together quickly)
+To run the specs, you must compile libpg_levenshtein as:

+  scons rspec=1

+The rspec flag changes the memory allocator so the postgres allocator is not used.

 Move the libpg_levenshtein.so file to your postgres plugins directory and install with: